 As unfortunate as it is for the two people involved directly, divorce can have a significant effect on the entire family as well.
 This is particularly true for any children of the parents being divorced, who will have to deal with a lot of unfamiliar emotions plus a potential battle for custody that can turn their lives upside down.

 At the offices of Day Shell & Liljenquist, LC, our top priority in divorce and child custody cases is the care of the child or children in question.
 One common question we get from clients in this area: Who gets custody of children while the divorce is going through its process?
 The answer depends on how amicable you can be with the other party in your divorce.
 Let’s go over some basics.

 In cases where the two sides of a divorce are able to communicate somewhat normally and maintain a working dialogue, establishing temporary custody during the phases of a divorce will be much simpler.
-This is true even if you still disagree on some of the finer points of the divorce – the ability to have a calm, rational conversation about the best interests of children can show through these kinds of disagreements.
+This is true even if you still disagree on some of the finer points of the divorce – the ability to have a calm, rational conversation about the best interests of the children can show through these kinds of disagreements.

 In these situations, you and your attorneys will negotiate a temporary custody agreement together.
 The priority here in most cases, especially if a permanent judgement on custody is still to come down the line, is to think about the best schedule that works for the children themselves.
 Think about the following factors: